aha-app/aha-services/docs/jira.md

 * Any comments that are added to the Jira issue will also be automatically added to the Aha! item that the issue was created from.
 * Changes to the status of a Jira issue will be reflected in the Aha! item the issue was created from.
 * Other text changes to the Jira issue will also cause a comment to be added to the Aha! item reflecting the change.

+The integration will also create a version in Aha! when you send a release from Aha!

+* Send a release to Jira by using the _Send to Jira_ item in the _Actions_ menu on the release page.
+* When a release is first sent to Jira a corresponding version record will be created in Jira.
+The name and date on the version will be based on the release.
+* Each time the release is sent to Jira again the name and release date will be updated to match the release in Aha!.
+Changes to the version in Jira will not be reflected back in Aha!.
+* Each feature in the release which has a corresponding issue in Jira will have its version field set to the version that was created.
+When features are moved between releases in Aha! the version field in Jira will be updated to match.
+* If a version already exists in Jira with the same name as the Aha! release, then a new version will not be created and there will be no link between the Aha! release and the Jira version.

 ## Configuration

 You need to be a Product Owner in Aha! and an Administrator in Jira to set up this integration.